What is a Voltage Follower?

 So these are the 2 chief reasons we use voltage followers.
-We either don't want to load down the power supply and/or we want to buffer the output voltage from a circuit so that practically all of the voltage gets allocated across the voltage follower, which can power on a load.
+We either don't want to load down the power supply and/or we want to buffer the output voltage from a circuit so that a load (especially a low-impedance one) can receive the voltage it needs.